TinfoilSubmarine/wofi-pass/README.md

 # wofi-pass
 ```
 Usage: wofi-pass [options]
 	-a, --autotype		autotype whatever entry is chosen
+	-c, --copy [cmd]	copy to clipboard.
+Defaults to wl-copy if no cmd is given.
+	-f, --fileisuser	use the name of the password file as username
 	-h, --help		show this help message
 	-s, --squash		don't show field choice if password file only contains password
-	-t, --type	type the selection instead of copying to clipboard
+	-t, --type [cmd]	type the selection instead of copying to clipboard.
+				Defaults to wtype if no cmd is given.
 ```

 Since `wofi` isn't a drop-in replacement for `rofi`, I couldn't use